Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 Emerald Ring

 The principal application.
-A quality emerald in a ring is both an investment and a centrepiece.
+A quality emerald in a ring is the natural centrepiece of the design.

 - Solitaire in a bezel setting, the trend of 2026.
 A large stone in a minimalist yellow-gold bezel.
 Premium luxury segment.